 When Supply Increases ==> Price Decreases and Quantity Increases

 When Supply Decreases ==> Price Increases and Quantity Decreases

 From the previous sections, we know that an increase in demand increases equilibrium price and quantity (and vice versa), and an increase in supply decreases equilibrium price and increases quantity (and vice versa).
 What happens if both demand and supply change at the same time?

 Let’s analyze the following examples.

 Problem: Suppose that you know that consumers’ incomes have gone up, and that an advance in technology has lowered the cost of making computers.
 Assuming that a computer is a normal good, what will happen to the equilibrium price and quantity of computers as a result of these two simultaneous changes?

 Solution: An increase in consumers’ incomes increases the demand for computers (click the arrow in the diagram below; D shifts to the right).
 An advance in technology increases the supply (click the arrow again; S shifts to the right).
 Consequently, the equilibrium quantity increases because the equilibrium quantity increases in both instances.
 The market price will either increase, decrease, or stay the same, depending on the size of the shifts in the curves.
 If demand increases more than supply, then the price increases, and vice versa.
 If we don’t know the magnitude of the shifts, we say that the price is indeterminate.

-Problem: Buyers expect videotape prices to increase in the near future, and at the same time, the government decides to tax the production of videotapes.
-What effect does this have on the market price and output of videotapes?
+Problem: Buyers expect prices of jewelry to increase in the near future, and at the same time, the government decides to tax the production of jewelry.
+What effect does this have on the market price and output of jewelry?

 For video explanations of how changes in both demand and supply affect the equilibrium price and quantity of a product, please watch the following: